Skip to main content

 Global and intercultural dimension in curriculum development

-Based on the data available in the POL-on System (Integrated Information System for Science and Higher Education), Polish higher education institutions (HEIs) provide in total around 50 programmes in the field of European Studies and related fields (first- and second-cycle programmes jointly).
-Programmes in these fields are offered, in particular, by public HEIs, mainly classical universities and few technical universities, but also by non-public HEIs.
-Various elements of the knowledge about Europe, the EU and / or the world are included in syllabi for compulsory and optional courses developed by HEIs in many fields of study.
+Based on the data available in the POL-on System (Integrated Information System for Science and Higher Education), Polish higher education institutions (HEIs) provide in total 63 programmes in the field of European Studies and related fields (first- and second-cycle programmes jointly).
+Programmes in these fields are offered mainly by public universities, and by few technical universities and non-public HEIs.
+Various elements of the knowledge about Europe, the EU and / or the world are included in syllabi for compulsory and optional courses developed by HEIs in many other fields of study.

 Pursuant to the Law on Higher Education and Science, HEIs may provide first-, second- and long-cycle programmes as joint programmes and joint doctoral training programmes, or operate joint doctoral schools, together with other Polish or foreign HEIs and research institutions.
 Graduates are awarded joint diplomas which should contain elements specified in the national legislation.